BEAST-Fitting/beast/docs/workflow.rst

   any sources with flux=0 in all bands).
 * **Remove flagged sources.** This eliminates any source with `[filter]_FLAG=99` in the specified filter.
-If that source has flux<0, it is not removed, because those sources are set by `daophot` to have flag=99 regardless of quality.
+If that source has flux<0, it is not removed, because those sources are set by `dolphot` to have flag=99 regardless of quality.
 * **Create ds9 region files.** If set, it will create a ds9 region file where good sources are green and removed sources are magenta.